Wildlife of Gabon: Reptiles

 A variety of snakes are found including the Gaboon viper.
 Sea turtles breed along the coast, particularly the leatherback turtle.

 Flora

-There are over 7000 species of native vascular plant in Gabon.
+There are over 7000 species of native vascular plants in Gabon.
 About 22% of these are endemic.
 New species are still being discovered such as the tree Cola lizae which was first described in 1987.

 Conservation

 Wildlife in Gabon faces a number of threats including logging and poaching.
 However 11% of the country's area is now protected in a network of 13 national parks established in 2002.